Livefull/Shrinkage-Prior-Comparison/Triton/README.md

 **Step 2**: Rscript triton_configuration.R model_set num_rep num_fits num_cores time

-Generates triton_fit.slrm file, assumes that all the Stan models are in "SM" directory.
-Notice, that for
+Generates triton_fit.slrm file, assumes that all the Stan models are in "SM" directory and that 10G memory per cpu is enough.
+Notice, that to

 Parameters:

-model_set = Keyword which is linked to all desired models. num_rep = Number of replications num_fits = Number of fits per array task (make sure num_rep/num_fits = integer) num_cores = Number of cores per array task time = Time allocated for each job (x:00, where x depicts hours)
+model_set = Keyword which is linked to all desired models.

+num_rep = Number of replications.

+num_fits = Number of fits per array task (make sure num_rep/num_fits = integer).

+num_cores = Number of cores per array task.

+time = Time allocated for each job (x:00, where x depicts hours).